-Revolutionary War Game for Kids
+Revolutionary War Game

 This outdoor game, a modification of "Capture the Flag", uses ball, baskets, and foam to re-enact the fight between the Redcoats and the Patriots in Massachusetts in 1775.

 Can your foam-armed "Patriots" stop the "Redcoats" from capturing Concord's armory?
 You'll find out!

 - 10-20 tennis balls, or other soft, rubber balls, at least two per person

 - 2-3 short sticks of foam, such as a section from an old pool “noodle”, about 12-18”